leeannray/Whisper-App/README.md

 #### CONTACT

 Thank you for exploring my apps and projects!

+*"Others have seen what is and asked why.
+I have seen what could be and asked why not." -Pablo Picasso*

-My mantra: *chase perfection to catch excellence*.
-I hope you enjoy my work and would love to hear from you.
+I hope you enjoy my work and would love to hear from you!

 **Email:** <a href="mailto:leeann.n.ray@gmail.com?Subject=Message from Github">leeann.n.ray@gmail.com</a>.